mirakyux/openai-ollama-proxy/README_en.md

 ## Why

-PowerToys AI feature only supports local Ollama service and doesn't allow custom `base_url`.
+PowerToys AI feature supports OpenAI format API but doesn't allow custom `base_url`; it also supports local Ollama service.
 This tool simulates the Ollama API, enabling PowerToys to use any OpenAI-compatible online AI service.

 ## Usage